 Some women wear the brass neck rings around their necks respecting their ancestor traditions, while nowadays some are encouraged to do it because of tourists.

-The tradition or neck rigs actually started as a protection from tigers.
-Several Karen tribe woman were killed by tigers far back in the past.
-So the leader of the tribe decided to have woman wear these brass neck rings to protect their tribe from extinction.
+The tradition or neck rigs actually started as protection from tigers.
+Several Karen tribe women were killed by tigers far back in the past.
+So the leader of the tribe decided to have women wear these brass neck rings to protect their tribe from extinction.

 How many rings do Long Neck Kayan women wear?